 Big Island of Hawaii, South of Kona

 My husband and I had done one shore dive and were doing our surface interval prior to our second dive when I noticed a pod of bottle nose dolphins surfacing every once in a while out in the bay about 300 yards way always in the same place.
 I mentioned that it would be so cool to go out and see them but we would probably scare them away.
 My husband is a very experienced diver and said “if you want, I will take you out there”.
 We geared up, he took my hand and said we are going down about 20 feet, you squeeze my hand when you see the dolphin.
 We submerged and all he did was stare at his compass and depth gauge, keeping us at the exact heading and depth.
 With dive flag in tow, after a short while I squeezed his hand.
 We were right at the edge of what I counted to be about 60 dolphins swimming up and down in a 30 foot diameter circle.
-I never found out exactly what they were doing swimming in a large cylinder pattern from surface to bottom (about 90 feet), we just hovered and watched for about 15 minutes.
+I never found out exactly what they were doing swimming in a large cylinder pattern from surface to bottom (about 90 feet), I think that is the way they sleep, half of them awake and half sleeping.
+Anyway, we just hovered and watched for about 15 minutes.
 I will remember that for the rest of my life.
 I guess this is one good reason to have learned compass work well, way back when.

 Janet, Greendale, Wisconsin